 When learning how to store hats, there are many things to consider.
-The proper type of hat storage all depends on the type of hat you own, and how long you will be storing it.
+The proper hat storage type depends on the hat you own and how long you will be storing it.
 Hats come in many different shapes, sizes, and materials.
 It’s important to take the time to research each type of hat to ensure you are taking the proper steps to store it.
 By taking these essential steps to store your hats, you can make certain that they keep their shape, color, and quality.

 Hat Storage Prep